-It is hard to deny that the demand for more energy is growing at a rapid pace on a global scale.
-As a result of this, different methods and solutions have been deployed to crack energy supply challenges throughout the past couple of decades.
-Especially renewable energy sources, such as wind power and solar energy, stand out as ways to reduce the impact fossil fuels have on global warming.
+Different methods and solutions have been deployed to crack energy supply challenges throughout the past couple of decades.
+Renewable energy sources, such as wind power and solar energy, stand out as ways to reduce the impact fossil fuels have on global warming.
 Read more about offshore wind’s role in the fight from fossil fuels to renewable energy.

 Even though wind has proven to be an important source of energy, there are still many more wind power opportunities waiting to be developed and deployed to reduce carbon footprints.
 This is where floating offshore wind power comes into the picture by providing power to households, transportation and industrial production.